-From a legal valuation standpoint, no two scars are the same.
+From a legal settlement valuation standpoint, no two scars are the same.
 Even identical scars are not the same.
-The value of a scar on an 85-year-old man is going to different than the value of the same scar on a 24-year-old woman.
+The settlement value of a scar on an 85-year-old man will be different from the value of the same scar on a 24-year-old woman.

 - Age: The younger you are, the greater the value of the case

 - Permanency: If the scar can be removed with ease by a plastic surgeon, that will decrease the compensation payout.
 Conversely, a permanent scar will have much greater value.